pseudocoders/GPT-notes/basics/languages.md

 5. Swiper: Swiper is a touch-enabled JavaScript library for creating responsive and mobile-friendly sliders and carousels.
 It provides smooth and performant sliding transitions, support for multiple slides, pagination, navigation controls, and various customization options.
 Swiper is often used in creating image galleries, sliders, and interactive presentations.

-2. Underscore.js: Underscore.js is a utility library that provides a set of useful functions for working with arrays, objects, and other data types.
-It offers utility functions for common tasks like iteration, filtering, mapping, sorting, and manipulating data.
-Underscore.js provides a functional programming style and serves as a foundation for many other JavaScript libraries and frameworks.

-3. Lodash: Lodash is a widely used utility library that provides a large collection of helper functions for simplifying JavaScript code.
-It offers an extensive set of utility functions for manipulating arrays, objects, strings, and other data types.
-Lodash provides performance optimizations and additional functionality compared to the native JavaScript methods, making it a popular choice for developers.

 4. Hammer.js: Hammer.js is a library for adding touch gestures to web applications.
 It provides a simple and consistent API for handling touch events like tap, swipe, pinch, and rotate on both mobile and desktop devices.
 Hammer.js abstracts away the complexity of touch interactions and allows developers to create interactive and touch-enabled web experiences.

 6. React Helmet: React Helmet is a library for managing the head section of a React application.
 It allows you to dynamically update the document's head tags, such as the title, meta tags, and other elements, based on the application's state or route.
 React Helmet is useful for handling SEO-related metadata and managing the document's head in React applications.